 What are Facebook Ads?

-- Ads can appear in News Feed on desktop, News Feed on mobile, and in the right column of Facebook on desktop, as well as Instagram now.
+- Ads can appear in News Feed on desktop, News Feed on mobile, and in the right column of Facebook on desktop, as well as Instagram and Messenger!

-- Ads help your indie game in the following ways: increase reach, recognition, branding, sales, and can help to improve your community.
+- Ads can help your indie game by increasing reach, brand recognition, sales, and help build your community.

 What Does a Video Game Facebook Ad Look Like?

-Here is a great sample of a Facebook ad, and to be specific, a Video Views objective ad for Vindictus:
+Here is a great sample of a Facebook ad for Vindictus that’s focused on Video Views.

 How Can I Use Facebook Ads to Help Sell My Indie Game?